biome-sh/biome-operator/examples/config/README.md

 ## Deletion

-The Habitat operator does not delete the Secret on Habitat deletion, as it is not managed by the Habitat operator.
+The Biome operator does not delete the Secret on Biome deletion, as it is not managed by the Biome operator.
 To manually delete the Secret simply run:

     kubectl delete service user-toml-secret